Computer-Assisted-Clinical-Medicine/Rectal-Cancer-Normalization-Segmentation-Prediction/README.md

 # Segmentation of rectal cancer tumors

-This repository runs the training for rectal cancer segmentation using multiple 2D and 3D networks.
+This repository runs the training for rectal cancer segmentation and classification using multiple 2D and 3D networks using different normalization methods.
+Sadly, the training data cannot be made freely available due to data protection.
+But you are welcome to cooperate with our research group if you want access to the data.

+If you use our code in your work please cite the following paper:

+Albert, S.; Wichtmann, B.D.; Zhao, W.; Maurer, A.; Hesser, J.; Attenberger, U.I.; Schad, L.R.; Zöllner, F.G.
+Comparison of Image Normalization Methods for Multi-Site Deep Learning.
+Appl.
+Sci.
+2023, 13, 8923. https://doi.org/10.3390/app13158923

+More details can be found in my dissertation

+Albert, Steffen.
+Prediction of treatment response and outcome in locally advanced rectal cancer using radiomics.
+Diss.
+2023. https://doi.org/10.11588/heidok.00034188

 ## Getting Started